 Prescribers should determine the ForwardHealth benefit plan in which a member is enrolled before writing a prescription.
-If a member is enrolled in the BadgerCare Plus Standard Plan, Medicaid, or SeniorCare, prescribers are encouraged to write prescriptions for preferred drugs.
+If a member is enrolled in BadgerCare Plus, Medicaid, or SeniorCare, prescribers are encouraged to write prescriptions for preferred drugs.
 Prescribers are encouraged to prescribe more than one preferred drug before a non-preferred drug is prescribed.